 |Task||Length||% of module mark|

-Group Report : Response Report to Media & Shareholders
+Response Report : Cyber Security for Managers: Response Report to Media and Shareholders (Group Work)

-Presentation : Group Mock Media Statement & Q&A
+Presentation : Cyber Security for Managers: Group Mock Media Statement and Q&A

 |Task||Length||% of module mark|